dmarcelinobr/dmarcelinobr/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/dmarcelinobr](https://github.com/dmarcelinobr) and at [https://github.com/JOTAJornalismo](https://github.com/JOTAJornalismo)

 You can find a full list of my publications [here](http://danielmarcelino.github.io).

-- 📫 How to reach me **dmarcelinobr@live.com**

-- 📄 Know about my experiences [https://www.linkedin.com/in/dmarcelinobr/](https://www.linkedin.com/in/dmarcelinobr/)